EU RoHS Directive (10 Substances)

 With the commitment to preserve and protect our environment, all current GCT products are compliant with RoHS, RoHS 2 and RoHS 3.

-Global Connector Technology can confirm all standard product(s), as stated above, do not contain SVHS at levels in excess of 0.1% w/w, and therefore no products require REACH registration:
+Global Connector Technology can confirm all standard product(s), as stated above, do not contain SVHS at levels in excess of 0.1% w/w, and therefore no products require REACH registration.
+As standard GCT products do not contain REACH SVHCs above defined threshold of 0.1% w.w, no GCT standard product are registered on the SCIP database.

 We work closely with our suppliers regarding chemical usage to ensure the meeting all regulations.
 In the future, if our monitoring indicates a change in REACH status for any product we supply we will inform that customer(s) accordingly and register that chemical with REACH.